alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-03-day-54-low-poly-human-head.md

 type: "post"
 ---

 When modeling things like these, I remember why in the first place I avoid modeling the human figure.
-Even with reference, it’s hard to get something accurate.
+Even with reference, it's hard to get something accurate.
 Anyway, I think it turned out ok, considering I want it for PS1-like models.

 ## Process